 One is faced at this juncture with a seemingly paradoxical aspect of Jung's psychology of individuation.
 It resides in the claim that the most momentous, demanding, and fruitful turns of this path are negotiated in the second half of life: from which it follows that our personality becomes most capable of dealing maturely with both inner and outer reality toward the close of life, when but death awaits us.

-However, even those who see in death the absolute end of existence may find sufficient justification to their efforts toward self-realization, for this process produces its own rewards: the path itself may be the destination.
+However, even those who see in death the absolute end of existence may find sufficient justification to their efforts toward self-realization, for this process produces its own rewards: the path itself may be the destination, one might claim.
 Even so, Jung's sympathy goes to those who can conceive of death as a door rather than as a wall, as a transition to another plane of existence, our condition in the latter being determined by the level of development achieved in this life.
 Those who hold this view have solved - or, rather, dis-solved - the riddle of individuation.
 Moreover, they share in the 'consensus gentium' as expressed in the great religions and myths of the world.
 These invite us to look upon life as a preparation for death, for it is in death that the ultimate meaning of our existence is fulfilled.

 Jung was aware that it is not possible to force a belief in a life after death.
 Yet, he refused to regard such a belief as irrational or neurotic, as Freud had decreed.
 On the contrary, it is materialism itself which is philosophically questionable and psychologically harmful, for it uproots our consciousness from the psychic grounds from whence religious and spiritual tenets originate.
 Admittedly, according to Jung, we shall never be able to establish whether these tenets are true or false.
 Yet, we are strongly inclined to grant them truth status, and a rationalistic denial of their validity 'means the same thing as the conscious denial of the instincts - uprootedness, disorientation, meaninglessness.
 (Jung, 1934/1981, pp. 136- 137)